joembedded/UDPServerGeneral/README.md

 But mapping UDP to e.g. PHP and back is a very simple solution.

-This small UDP Server in C sends all incomming UDP via Curl/libcurl to PHP and the result back via UDP.
+This small UDP Server in C sends all incomming UDP via Curl/libcurl to a Standard Server (e.g PHP) and the result back via UDP.

 For simplicity, the complete server is in one single C Source ;-)